NFontrodona/Lazyparser/doc/source/lazyparser.rst

 Without docstring
 ~~~~~~~~~~~~~~~~~

-Let's say you have a function ``print_word`` That prints two words.
+Let's say you have a function ``print_word`` that prints two words.
 To create a command line interface, you can simply type this in a file ``example.py``

 .. code:: python